Netherlands

 Netherlands has a growing demand for skilled tradespeople and essential workers across construction, hospitality, logistics, and agriculture.
 These visas are available for workers without university degrees.

-Regular Work Permit (TWV) for Essential Workers
+Regular Work Permit (GVVA) for Essential Workers

 • Employer applies on your behalf via UWV (labour authority)